DLR-RM/stable-baselines3/docs/modules/ppo.rst

   However we advise users to start with simple frame-stacking as a simpler, faster and usually competitive alternative, more info in our report: https://wandb.ai/sb3/no-vel-envs/reports/PPO-vs-RecurrentPPO-aka-PPO-LSTM-on-environments-with-masked-velocity--VmlldzoxOTI4NjE4
+  See also `Procgen paper appendix Fig 11. <https://arxiv.org/abs/1912.01588>`_.
+  In practice, you can stack multiple observations using ``VecFrameStack``.

 -  Recurrent policies: ❌